alvinary/tale/issues/log.md

 - Total orders with 'next' leave lots of 'hanging' facts about the out-of-bounds constant next of the last element.

-### GRID

-- I got stuck with the visualization / verification part.

-- The approach taken with objects.py (first write procedural tests checking if a certain Python object has a property, then write a function that turns a relational specification into that Python object, and check it using a testing framework, which allows very fast, repeatable and hassle-free iteration) worked, so we should try that again (maybe using some of the same functions for trees).

-- This might have been superseded by 'functions plus levels'.
-  Obviousy checking specifications with procedural tests is still a useful approach. p(x) <=> f(g(x)) = True, etc-

 ### FUNCTIONS

 - I got stuck with the debugging part (is the logic program